PNG Festival Fun & Food Experience

 Sanctuary Hotel Resort and Spa - Port Moresby or similar - B , L , D

-From the mine we head down to the beach for a short dinghy ride to the untouched pleasures of Pokpok Island and enjoy the hospitality of host Simon Pentanu, Speaker of the Bougainville House of Representatives in his laid back, perfectly positioned Urana Bay Retreat.
+We continue onto Kieta and depart from the beach for a short dinghy ride to the untouched pleasures of Pokpok Island and enjoy the hospitality of host Simon Pentanu, Speaker of the Bougainville House of Representatives in his laid back, perfectly positioned Urana Bay Retreat.
 Bougainville is a land of simple, untouched pleasures, from the turquoise seas to lush rain forests.
-Come and meet the Bouganvillians,a proud and friendly people.
+Come and meet the Bougainvillians, a proud and friendly people.

 Uruna Bay Retreat - Pokpok Island, Central Bougainville - B , L , D

-Relax this morning on Pok Pok Island or for the energetic, seaside water activities, jungle exploring, or a deserted island visit await you.
-Today we will attend the Tama tama Festival in Arawa that celebrates the traditional Bougainvillean food of the same name.
+Upon our arrival in Arawa will we will attend the Tama tama Festival that celebrates the traditional Bougainvillean food of the same name.
 Experience first hand the fine art of making Tama tama from start to finish.
 In most cases it is prepared as an entreé or to adorn other main local dishes as part of a group meal, usually provided on order or request.
 The local Nasioi name is tama’ but has christened itself into a bit of a double whammy and mouthful to be known these days more popularly as tamatama.
 In Torau where they differ slightly in both shapes and sizes but holding its own in taste it is known as pisu.
 Participating cooks of the Tama tama are judged on their traditional bilas (traditional clothes), preparation and hygiene, presentation and taste, with no modern kitchen equipment permitted, teams used traditional tools – such as shell scrapers, and bamboo to scrape coconuts and act as water jugs.

 Uruna Bay Retreat - Pokpok Island, Central Bougainville - B , L , D